• Business Communication in English LL10010-3002 09.01.2023-31.03.2023 3 cr (LLAS22) +-

 Niskanen, T., Vetter, J. & Urbom, R. 2015 (or a more recent version).
 Business Express.
 Helsinki: Sanoma Pro.

-Teaching language
+Teaching methods

 The student who has acquired the required competence in business communication in English non- or informally can complete the course through RPL Proof of Competence.
 The possibility and methods of demonstrating written and spoken communication skills must be agreed with the teacher before the beginning of the study unit.